Parchment and vellum making

 Market issues: In late 2015 it was proposed that vellum would no longer be used for printing Acts of Parliament (this was seen as a potential cost-saving measure), which would have meant the end of business for William Cowley Parchment Makers, the only parchment makers in the UK, and the loss of the craft.
-However, the HCA analysed the figures and realised the savings would not nearly be as significant as claimed (closer to £37,000pa than the £80,000pa proposed) and launched a campaign to overturn this decision and save the craft.
+However, the HCA analysed the figures and realised the savings would not nearly be as significant as claimed (closer to £37,000 pa than the £80,000 pa proposed) and launched a campaign to overturn this decision and save the craft.
 The proposal was rejected by Parliament but the administration of Acts is controlled by the Clerk of Parliament in the House of Lords who stated they did not need a vote to change the material they used for Acts.
 This was not challenged so only the covers of Acts are now made from vellum.
 The pages are paper.
 The The advantages of vellum include: long lasting (2,000 years at least, compared with 200 years for paper); green (skins are a by-product of the meat and dairy industry, and forests aren’t cut down to produce it, nor harsh chemicals used); part of the UK’s heritage (with traditions and practices held in high esteem by other countries).

 Market issues: Vellum scrolls at Buckingham Palace and vellum letters of patent (certificates that grant titles to new lords) have been replaced with cheaper paper versions.

 - Association of Gilders

 Craftspeople currently known

-- William Cowley Parchment Makers – based in Newport Pagnell, Buckinghamshire.
-The only producers of parchment in the UK.
-William Cowley began in 1850 and was established in 1870, and the firm still uses the same techniques today.
+- William Cowley Parchment Makers, Newport Pagnell, Buckinghamshire – the only producers of parchment in the UK, William Cowley began in 1850 and was established in 1870, and the firm still uses the same techniques today.